 Marvel wants you to know that it has a big 64-page story written by the “top creators in the business” that will give you a look at what is to come in 2012.
 The company sent over another teaser image for you to gaze at – you might even call it a trailer to a trailer.

 Or – “Satan, Satan, Satan and Satan, Attorneys At Law!”
 Recent announcements from Marvel have reminded me that there are few Marvel Universe concepts that I miss more than The Defenders.
 And by Defenders, I mean good Defenders, as the last three miniseries have been pretty lackluster.
 Even when the stories were completely inexplicable, there was something interesting in seeing the adventures of ‘the other guys,’ characters who didn’t really make a good team so much as they needed one another.
-For nearly a year before this issue, the team was spread thin with the menace of a group called ‘The Six-Fingered Hand,’ leading to the largest assembly of Defenders in history.
-Their foes?
+For nearly a year before this issue, the team was spread thin with the menace of a group called

+With all of the Marvel “It’s In You Or It’s Not” teaser images, it didn’t take fans too long to figure out the Defenders were returning.
+Defenders #1 will debut in December, and will be written by Matt Fraction with art by Terry Dodson.
 “The Hulk needs a favor and he goes to people he feels owe him.
 That happens to be the some of the people you and I know as the Defenders.
 It’s not necessarily a pleasant reunion.
 It’s not a comfortable one.
 There are a lot of grudges because of some recent history, but the awkward truth

 Or – “Why The Best Leaders Aren’t Always Obvious…” I’m a firm believer that it’s never a good idea to try and fully apply real world thought processes to the adventures of our four-color imaginary friends.
 (Faithful Spoilerites who pay attention will note that I break virtually all of my rules anyway, on a shockingly regular basis.)
 Recent noise out of Marvel Comics seems to indicate that a coming storyline will deal with a split in ranks the X-Men, leading to two factions, one of which will be led by Wolverine.
 The ridiculousness of Wolverine leading anything brought me to